 Tip: Dust the tiramisu with matcha powder after it has chilled.

 6. Once the tiramisu has set dust matcha powder on top.
 Serve Matcha tiramisu on a plate for dessert.
+If you are a matcha lover, then try this easy iced matcha latte.

 Tips and Tricks